 “It was amazing to be there representing Garrett,” said McPherson.
 “Yes, we are sad beyond-belief that he left us so soon.
 But, he was one once-in-a-lifetime rider, arguably the greatest closer to ever climb up on a saddle.
 Being there with the family, the only way to describe it is that it was cool.
 I will never forget the reception Louis got when he broke down.
 It was very touching.”

 McPherson reflects on his past and tries to put it all in perspective.
 He could be angry, or hateful, or worse.
 But he is not.
 He has four kids, three girls and a boy, and comes across as the most thankful guy on the planet.
-He realizes that the mistakes made in life have consequences, good and bad, and, as he says, “you have to be a man about it.”
+He realizes that the mistakes made in life have consequences, good and bad, and, as he says, “you have to be a man about it, regardless of where the blame falls.”
 This real-life Forrest Gump just seems happy to be alive and doing what he loves.

 “At the end of the day, we can blame others, point fingers, or choose to be accountable,” said McPherson philosophically.
 “I choose to be accountable, take my responsibility in all this, and move forward.
 There were a lot of mistakes made by a lot of people, but we are all human.
 My kids are fantastic, my friends are amazing, so my life has turned out better than I could have ever imagined.
 I am excited about how the race unfolds in the future.”

-McPherson could be remembered for a lot of things — an amazing coach, a professional golfer, a thoroughbred racehorse owner.
+McPherson could be remembered for a lot of things — an amazing coach, a top professional golfer, or a world-class thoroughbred racehorse owner.
 When he was asked what area he wanted to be remembered most for, he had a different answer.